Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: Background

 One can identify $\mathfrak{m}_{\mathbb{C}}\cong A\oplus \bar{A}$ and show that $A$ and $\mathfrak{t}_{\mathbb{C}} \oplus A$ are Lie subalgebras of $ \mathfrak{g} \otimes \mathbb{C}$.
 By defining $\mathfrak{m}^{(1,0)}=A$ we get a $G$-invariant complex structure on $\mathcal{O}_{\xi}$.\\ \\ The Kirillov--Kostant--Souriau symplectic form is defined as

 for $x,y \in \mathfrak{m}$.
 This is extended over $\mathcal{O}_{\xi}$ using the adjoint action.
 This form is compatible with the complex structure and gives the orbit the structure of a K\"ahler manifold.
-In the case when the center of $H$ has dimension 1 (which will be the cases that we wish to consider in this article), the induced metric is K\"ahler--Einstein (c.f.\cite{Bes} Proposition 8.85).
+In the case when the center of $H$ has dimension 1 the induced metric is K\"ahler--Einstein (c.f.\cite{Bes} Proposition 8.85).
+This always holds for all manifolds considered in this paper; in fact the K\"ahler--Einstein metric is precisely the Hermitian symmetric space metric.